JeanMusenga/ArchISMiner/README.md

 ├── data/                 # Datasets used in the study

-├── image/                # Contains figures that illustrate the overall research methodology and the architecture of the proposed framework, ArchISMiner
+├── image/                # Contains figures that illustrate the overall research methodology and the architecture of the proposed framework, ArchISMiner.

 ├── models/               # Source code for the ArchISPE framework and baseline models

 ├── results/              # Experimental output and evaluation results

-├── user_study/           # Materials and results related to the user/annotation study
+├── user_study/           # Contains materials from the user study, conducted across five sessions.

 └── README.md             # Overview and usage instructions for this repository